Taiwan Dos and Don’ts: Etiquette Tips for First-Time Travellers

 Other dos and don’ts

-• Do offer your seat to the elderly, kids and pregnant women, whether it is on the bus, MRT or train.
+Do offer your seat to the elderly, kids, and pregnant women, whether on the bus, MRT, or train.
 You might get stared at or even scolded if you let a grandma remain standing in front of you!

-• Do remove your shoes when entering someone’s house, even if they say it’s okay to keep it on.
+Do remove your shoes when entering someone’s house, even if they say it’s okay to keep them on.

-• Don’t tip, whether it’s in restaurants, hotels or taxis.
-We consider it as an offence.
-However, you’re welcomed to tip in bars.
+Don’t tip, whether it’s in restaurants, hotels or taxis.
+We consider it an offence.
+However, you’re welcome to tip in bars.

 Also read: 7 Unique Gestures From Asian Countries That Represent Hospitality and Respect